jkeger/arctic/README.md

 without assumptions.

 The default `express = 0` is a convenient input for automatic `express = N`.

+### Speedup 2: Watermark pruning
+With large, noiseless images in particular, it is possible to accumulate a large number of watermarks containing negligible numbers of electrons.
+These increase runtime without affecting output.
+Packets of fewer than `[parallel/serial]_prune_n_electrons` can be moved into neighbouring watermarks every `[parallel/serial]_prune_frequency` readout steps.
+Default values are `1e-181 and `20`, but significant speedups are possible by tuning these for different images and different species of charge trap.

 ### Offsets and windows
 To account for additional transfers before the first image pixel reaches the